View any updates made to the page, with the most recent listed first.

 - provide advice on how to fundraise in a way that is consistent with the Code of Fundraising Practice and the values of legal, open, honest, and respectful fundraising.

-- It is each individual organisation’s responsibility to ensure that they follow government guidance for each UK nation where they are fundraising, and to consider this guidance and apply it to their work.
+It is each individual organisation’s responsibility to ensure that they consider government guidance for each UK nation where they are fundraising, and consider this guidance and apply it to their work.
 By doing so, organisations can continue to fundraise in a way that protects the safety and wellbeing of donors and the public, as well as fundraisers, and that they act responsibly in making and explaining their decisions where necessary.
 More information can be found here for England, Scotland, Wales and Northern Ireland.

 We aim to update this guidance as and when relevant changes are made.
 However, organisations should always follow government guidance and any restrictions that are in place at the time of their fundraising.

-Supporting safe and responsible fundraising - planning, preparation, and good decision-making
+Supporting safe and responsible fundraising: planning, preparation, and good decision-making

 In this guidance ‘you’ means a fundraising organisation.
 We have used the word ‘ensure’ to highlight any requirements set by government and the word ‘must’ indicates requirements set within the Code of Fundraising Practice.